WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 The larger UTXO will have a green-shield that indicates the size of the anonymity set achieved in that CoinJoin round.
 The other, much smaller UTXO will be the amount (change) that was left over, and it will have a red-shield indicating an anonymity set of `1` as it did not participate in the CoinJoin.

-Remember, all inputs and outputs to a CoinJoin round must be exactly the same size.
-Otherwise, it would be easy to trace any of the output UTXO's back to its original/input UTXO.
+Remember, to have green-shield UTXOs, all denomination outputs of a CoinJoin round must be equal.
+Otherwise, it would be easy to trace any of the output UTXOs back to its original/input UTXO.
 So, in the vast majority of CoinJoin rounds, there will be at least a small amount of leftover/change after the round has completed.

 The small UTXO that is leftover/change from a CoinJoin round is clearly tied to your KYC input UTXO, but the green-shield UTXO is not.
 If afterwards, you combine the red-shield UTXO with a green-shield UTXO in a single transaction, then it is clear that both came from the same owner.